googlearchive/offthread-image/README.md

 <div class="offthread-img" alt="A picture of a cat." src="cat.png"></div>
 ```

-And now you no longer need to set it in the JavaScript.
+And now you no longer need to set the `src` in your JavaScript as the library will pick it up.

 ### Other attributes